Moving to London from Ireland

 • Yes, London offers excellent public, private, and international schools.
 There are many highly rated schools to choose from.

-• London is faster-paced and busier than most cities in Northern Ireland, but it also offers endless cultural and career opportunities.
+• London is faster-paced and busier than most cities in Ireland, but it also offers endless cultural and career opportunities.

-Helpful Resources: Relocating from Northern Ireland/Ireland to London
+Helpful Resources: Relocating from Ireland to London

 • Transport for London (TfL) – Information about London’s public transport, including the Underground, buses, and overground trains.